Code of Conduct

 4.3 Distributing or selling counterfeit or stolen fare media.

-Obtain a TAP Card, download the Token Transit app, or gather your Washingtons with exact change together to make sure you board our vehicles hassle-free.
+Obtain a TAP Card, or download the app, or gather exact change together to make sure you board our vehicles hassle-free.

 Ingestibles aboard LBT